changsongyang/windows-activation/docs/en/faq.md

 ### Can I upgrade Windows from Home to Pro?

 Yes!
-In AEG, select the “Change Windows Edition” option.
+In MAS, select the “Change Windows Edition” option.

 ### Will I lose my files when upgrading from Home to Pro?